 - Help students complete a project to meet a school or community need by applying what they have learned

-The BTL program aligns well with the North Dakota Department of Public Instruction's (NDDPI) content standards in career and technical education, English language arts/literacy, library and technology, and social studies.
+The BTL program compliments the North Dakota Choice Ready framework skills and aligns well with the NDDPI's content standards in career & technical education, English language arts, library & technology, and social studies.

 Each module contains activities to enhance students’ learning.
 Activities include a Real Colors temperament assessment, parliamentary procedure practice, mock interviews, and many more hands-on activities within each topic area to achieve a better understanding and increased skill level.

 Participating high school students are encouraged to complete all eight units with the ability to choose which activities they want to use within each module.
 Completing a minimum of six modules is required for reimbursement from the NDDPI.
 School facilitators are given the flexibility to implement the BTL program in a format that best meets the needs of the given school district.
 Suggested formats may include but are not limited to regular class periods, two-hour time slots, and half-day or full-day workshops.